Jzbonner/programming-cs/daily-operation-notes/Daily Operations.md

 ```July8th2019 - Monday
 ```
 ### Focus on yourself
-* Look at Credit Unions Membership requirements, and decide on the one to join
+* Look at Credit Unions Membership requirements, and decide on the one to join (✔)
-* Get Credit Reports for Mom and Dad
+* Get Credit Reports for Mom and Dad (pushed)
-* Setup a Google Doc for business plans and ventures
+* Setup a Google Doc for business plans and ventures (pushed)
-* Update Trello Board with due dates for projects and portfolio building
+* Update Trello Board with due dates for projects and portfolio building (pushed)

 ```July9th2019 - Tuesday
 ```
 ### Productivity
-* Download Credit Report information for Mom and Dad, and print them
+* Download Credit Report information for Mom and Dad, and print them (pushed)
-* Compile Email Correspondence between third parties and universities
+* Compile Email Correspondence between third parties and universities (pushed)

 ```July10th2019 - Wednesday
 ```
 ### Focus on the Wealth
 * Sent first surprise to Brittany (✔)
-* Download Credit Report information for Mom and Dad, and print them
+* Download Credit Report information for Mom and Dad, and print them (pushed)
-* Compile Email Correspondence between third parties and universities
+* Compile Email Correspondence between third parties and universities (✔)
 * T-mobile Payment Arrangement 1 (✔)
 * Gym Membership set for tomorrow July 11th (✔)